kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

 | 6.
 Delete User Credential Secrets   |    &#10007;    | &#10007; | &#10007; | &#10003; |

-If the `spec.terminationPolicy` is not specified, the KubeDB operator defaults it to `Delete`.
+If the `spec.deletionPolicy` is not specified, the KubeDB operator defaults it to `Delete`.

 ## spec.healthChecker
 It defines the attributes for the health checker.